What You Need to Know About Bus Travel in Northern Chile

 Bus travel in northern Chile is not easy for the first-timers.
 Here is everything you need to know about taking the bus in northern Chile.

 Northern Chile has some of the world’s driest areas and features stunning coastlines, valleys of lush vineyards, the Andes Mountains and the desert.
-However, bus travel in Northern Chile from Arica and Santiago is long and you may spend short periods of time traveling through thousands of miles.
+However, bus travel in Northern Chile from Arica to Santiago is long and you may spend short periods of time traveling through thousands of miles.

 For those first timers in Northern Chile, the routes are difficult to figure out as there are not so many visible attractions on the map.
 Moreover, taking the bus in Chile is partly different from your experience in other South-American countries in terms of cost, service, and other logistics.